kubernetes/community/contributors/design-proposals/runas-groupid.md

 - `FSGroup` and `SupplementalGroups` will continue to have their old meanings and would be untouched.
 - The `RunAsGroup` In the SecurityContext will override the `RunAsGroup` in the PodSecurityContext.
+- If both `RunAsUser` and `RunAsGroup` are NOT provided, the USER field in Dockerfile is used
+- If both `RunAsUser` and `RunAsGroup` are specified, that is passed directly as User.
-- If no `RunAsGroup` is provided in the PodSecurityContext and SecurityContext, the Primary Group Id is decided by the Runtime.
-Current Runtime behavior is to use 0.
+- If only one of `RunAsUser` or `RunAsGroup` is specified, the remaining value is decided by the Runtime, where the Runtime behavior is to make it run with uid or gid as 0.
-- If no `RunAsGroup` is provided in the PodSecurityContext and SecurityContext, and none in the image, the container will run with primary Group as root(0).
+- If a non numeric Group is specified in the Dockerfile and `RunAsNonRootGroup` is set, this will be treated as error, similar to the behavior of `RunAsNonRoot` for non numeric User in Dockerfile.

 Basically, we guarantee to set the values provided by user, and the runtime dictates the rest.